College Application Week: Get Involved

 Most of our sites spend no money to host a CAW event, but the average among those that do spend money is $25.
 That money primarily goes to refreshments for volunteers and/or students.
 Many sites also request donations from local businesses to offset any costs they might incur.
 The greatest resource cost for sites is time spent by the coordinator and planning team.
 Our sites average 10 hours in planning time prior to the event.
 Several coordinators have told us that hosting CAW actually streamlines work they were already responsible for doing.

-The deadline to join us in 2015 has passed.
-Sign up for our mailing list to be among the first to hear when site applications are open for 2016.
+Sign up for our mailing list to be among the first to hear when site applications are open for the coming year.

 COLLEGES & UNIVERSITIES